coq/coq/doc/sphinx/practical-tools/coq-commands.rst

   syntax/definitions/notations.
 :-emacs, -ide-slave: Start a special toplevel to communicate with a specific IDE.
-:-impredicative-set: Change the logical theory of Coq by declaring the sort :g:`Set` impredicative.
+:-impredicative-set: Change the logical theory of Rocq by declaring the sort :g:`Set` impredicative.

    .. warning::